 “I didn’t think it would get that big”

 Another heartbreak!
-We can all pretty much guess what this is going to look like in about 10 years when all of those conifers begin to fill in and that tree gets wider.
-If the homeowners, who clearly love plants and know what they’re doing in building a luxe border, had made this bed deeper to accommodate all of those specimens, this would have been a home run!
+We can all pretty much guess what this is going to look like in about 10 years.
+When all of those conifers begin to fill in and that tree gets wider.
+If the homeowners, who clearly love plants and know how to build a luxe border, had made this bed deeper.
+In order to accommodate all of those specimens, this would have been a home run!

 Where are the bones?